Jonah-Joy/Form-project/README.md

 # Form-project
-This project is the learn how design forms and other things
+This project is to learn how to design forms and other things